ocaml-sf/learn-ocaml/docs/exercises_format.md

 Maximum score that is possible to get for this exercise, even if the grader grades more.
 Overridden by the field `max_score`, if present in `meta.json`.

+### test_libs.txt

+List of additional libraries (one per line) to be used by the grader.
+The libraries will be looked up using `ocamlfind`, available to `test.ml` during its compilation, and bundled in the exercise grader.

 # Metadata